 Welcome from Raouf Boutaba, Director of the Cheriton School of Computer Science

-On behalf of the faculty and staff at the Cheriton School of Computer Science, I offer a warm welcome to our new and returning students.
-We look forward to meeting you and exploring computer science together.
+On behalf of the faculty and staff at the Cheriton School of Computer Science, I am pleased to welcome our new and returning students.

-Our students are among the best in the world.
-We are the only Canadian university to win the International Collegiate Programming Contest, the largest and most prestigious university-level algorithmic programming contest in the world.
-In June 2022, Cheriton students placed second in the east division and fourth overall at the 2022 International Collegiate Programming Contest’s North America Championship round, qualifying the team to compete at the ICPC World Finals in 2023.
+Waterloo is the only Canadian university to have won the International Collegiate Programming Contest, the largest and most prestigious university-level algorithmic programming contest in the world, not just once but twice.
+In fact, just this June, Cheriton students topped the competition at the 2023 ICPC North America Championship, qualifying our team to compete at the ICPC World Finals this fall.

-We play a major role in training the next generation of women computer science students and leaders, critically important work promoted by our Women in Computer Science committee.
-We are also proud of the efforts of our new committee on Equity, Diversity and Inclusion, which advocates for equity across marginalized and underrepresented groups, fosters an inclusive environment, and works towards recruiting and retaining diverse faculty, staff, and students.
+We also play an important role in training the next generation of women computer scientists and leaders, critically important work promoted by our Women in Computer Science committee.
+We are equally proud of the efforts of our committee on Equity, Diversity and Inclusion, which advocates for equity across marginalized and underrepresented groups, fosters an inclusive environment, and works towards recruiting and retaining diverse faculty, staff, and students.

 Raouf Boutaba, Professor and Director